How-To Guides for Teachers

 Bar and Grill (PDF)

 The Library (PDF)

 Explore dozens of the Smithsonian American Art Museum’s free educational materials.
-Teacher guides are listed with corresponding standards and grade levels.
-Student worksheets and other printable resources are also available.
 Discover how to integrate art into your classroom—whatever subject you teach!

 Smithsonian Teacher and Student Resources

 Collecting Their Thoughts: Telling a Painting’s Stories – Smithsonian Education

 - In this activity your students can express their unique responses to art by writing stories inspired by paintings in an art museum.
 Before they put their imaginations to work, each person will have a chance to get to know a painting by observing it closely, making a list of its details, and writing a description of it.
 Such an exercise will help them understand the value of careful observation as a precursor to descriptive and creative writing.
 It may also help them learn how to look at and truly see a work of art for the first time.

 Art to Zoo: Using Museums to Inspire Student Writing – Smithsonian Education

 - In this resource Art to Zoo, students tap into the tales stored in museums.
 Teachers will find ideas for using museums and other community resources (such as nature centers, historic buildings, public sculpture, and landmarks), as springboards for various forms of writing.
 Includes worksheets, a bibliography of resources, and a pull-out page in English and Spanish.